by Brian Brady

 # # #

 Brian Brady is a small business owner who lives in Solana Beach.
 He is a director for Stop Taxing Us, the taxpayer advocacy and tea party group.
 There, he crafted the “Promise to California taxpayers,” a no new tax pledge candidates make.
-He is a Member-Elect of the SDGOP Central Committee.
+He is a candidate for SDGOP Central Committee.